Slipped Disc and Sciatica in Singapore: Understand the Symptoms, Causes, and Treatment Options

 What is sciatica?

-Sciatica refers to pain caused by irritation or compression of the sciatic nerve, which runs from the lower back through the hips and down each leg.
-It often results from disc herniation, spinal stenosis, or degenerative changes in the lumbar spine.
+Sciatica refers to pain caused by irritation or compression of the sciatic nerve—the largest nerve in the body—which runs from the lower back through the buttock and down the leg.
+When a lumbar disc herniates or when the spinal canal narrows, the nerve becomes inflamed, leading to radiating leg pain, numbness, or weakness.

 Can scoliosis cause sciatica?